EducationalTestingService/skll/doc/custom_metrics.rst

    models = output

 And that's it!
 SKLL will dynamically load and use your custom metric function when you :ref:`run your experiment <run_experiment>`.
 Custom metric functions can be used for both hyper-parameter tuning and for evaluation.

 Using via the API
 -----------------

-To use a custom metric function via the SKLL API, you first need to register the custom metric function using the register_custom_metric() function and then just use the metric name either for tuning or for evaluation or both.
+To use a custom metric function via the SKLL API, you first need to register the custom metric function using the ``register_custom_metric()`` function and then just use the metric name either as a grid search objective, an output metric, or both.

 Here's a short example that shows how to use the ``f075()`` custom metric function we defined above via the SKLL API.
 Again, we assume that ``custom.py``